-When the button is pushed for more than 1.5 seconds while a USB memory is being played, the USB memory will play while forwarding or rewinding.
+When the was or was button is pushed for more than 15 seconds while a USB memory is being played, the USB memory will play while forwarding or rewinding.
 When the button is released, the USB memory will return to normal play speed.

-When the when the button is pushed for less than 1.5 seconds while the USB memory is being played, the next track or the beginning of the current track on the USB memory will be played.
+When the week or each button is pushed for less than 1.5 seconds while the USB memory is being played, the next track or the beginning of the current track on the USB memory will be played.

 When the rewind button is pushed for less than 1.5 seconds within 3 seconds after the current track starts playing, the previous track will be played.
+Push the button several times to skip through the tracks.